bonedaddy/barreleye/README.md

 3. What other wallets might be related?

-**Note:** This is an actively developed work-in-progress and not yet ready for production 🚧
+🚧 This is an actively developed work-in-progress and not yet ready for production.
+Use at your own risk

-## Try Barreleye
+## Try

 Requires Rust 1.65.0+: